-The Tennessee HOPE Scholarship Program provides scholarship assistance to Tennesseans attending eligible Tennessee Colleges.
+The Tennessee HOPE Scholarship Program provides scholarship assistance to Tennesseans attending eligible Tennessee colleges.
 This Scholarship program is managed and administered by the state agency known as TSAC (Tennessee Student Assistance Corporation).
 The TELS Program requirements can change, so be sure to review the application and eligibility requirements regularly to ensure that you remain in compliance.
 For additional information, please visit the TSAC Lottery Scholarship website.
-It is important to understand what can impact your TELS eligibility, so always consult the Financial Aid Office before taking action which could impact your enrollment status!
+It is important to understand what can impact your TELS eligibility, so always consult the Financial Aid Office before taking action that could impact your enrollment status.

-A TELS recipient who meets the above requirements may receive the HOPE Scholarship until the first of the following events occurs:
+A TELS recipient who meets the eligibility requirements may receive the HOPE Scholarship until the first of the following events occurs:

 Checking your Lottery Scholarship Status

-It is important to check your lottery scholarship status periodically as well as other lottery information on your Eagle Online account.
+It is important to check your lottery scholarship status periodically as well as other lottery information through Tech Express via Eagle Online.
 Here’s how!

 The information at the top of the page is your eligibility information.
 If you have lost your TELS award due to not meeting the GPA requirement at a benchmark, or you have lost your TELS eligibility by dropping too many classes, this section will tell you that.

 The most common cause of a missing TELS award is that you listed an institution other than Tennessee Tech first on your FAFSA.
-If you did, the state is going to plan to send your lottery scholarship funds to the other institution!
+If you did, the state will plan to send your lottery scholarship funds to the other institution.

-Inform the TSAC of which institution you plan to attend by visiting the TSAC Student Portal and changing your “school of record”.
-Then, be sure to contact the Lottery Scholarship Coordinator in the Financial Aid Office once this update has been made, or if you see discrepancies between what the TSAC portal says and the information we have.
+Inform TSAC of which institution you plan to attend by visiting the TSAC Student Portal and changing your “school of record.”
+Then, be sure to contact the Lottery Scholarship Specialist in the Financial Aid Office once this update has been made, or if you see discrepancies between what the TSAC portal says and the information we have.
 Please also note that the amount you see in the TSAC portal could be HOPE + ASPIRE funds or, HOPE+MERIT funds combined.
 Please also make sure Admissions receives your final high school transcript so that payment may be processed for you.

 Your award may not be posted because your high school may not have reported your final cumulative GPA to TSAC, or your GPA may have been reported so recently that TSAC has not yet notified Tennessee Tech.